 Beth Luey has launched a retirement career writing about historic houses.
-Her first book in this new genre is House Stories: The Meanings of Home in a New England Town, to be published in September 2017 by the University of Massachusetts Press.
+Her first book in this new genre is House Stories: The Meanings of Home in a New England Town, was published in September 2017 by the University of Massachusetts Press.
 In it, she tells the stories of people who lived in twelve houses in Fairhaven, Massachusetts, including a Japanese castaway, a self-made oil millionaire, a couple who kept the lighthouse in the harbor, a clipper-ship captain and his wife, and a Jewish immigrant who turned a shipwreck into a chain of movie theaters in the 1920s.

 Ms. Luey is the author of Expanding the American Mind: Books and the Popularization of Knowledge , published by the University of Massachusetts Press, Handbook for Academic Authors, first published by Cambridge University Press in 1987 and now in its fifth edition, and of Revising Your Dissertation: Advice from Leading Editors, published in a new edition by the University of California Press in 2008.
 She has been the editor of Publishing Research Quarterly and Documentary Editing, and has served as a consulting editor or editorial board member for several other journals.